 Tasman Peninsula, Tasmania

 Where should you kayak in Tasmania?
 The answer is simply ‘everywhere’.
 Kayak everywhere you possibly can in Tasmania, given the breathless beauty that sits under mainland Australia.
 Although if you only choose one spot, it should be the Tasman Peninsula on the island’s southeast, just over an hour’s drive from Hobart.
-Hit up Southern Sea Adventures, who have only recently introduced new multi-day itineraries for kayakers – one down to Bruny Island with visits to secluded coves, sea kelp forests, and sea caves.
+Jump on the phone with long-running business Southern Sea Adventures, which has only recently introduced new multi-day itineraries for kayakers – one down to Bruny Island with visits to secluded coves, sea kelp forests, and sea caves.
 The second is a paddle past the coast’s mighty dolerite cliffs and sheltered bays to the historic site of Port Arthur and the famously wild Three Capes walk.